JockDaRock/snorty_mcsnort_face/README.md

 # Snorty-McSnort-Face (Alpha)

-This is my attempt (Proof of Concept) to run a small foot print version of a Snort Container Based off of a Python:Alpine container image.

->Update: Added support for RESTful API for snort rules.
-To use the API, please refer to the POSTMAN collection in this repo.
-I will update the instructions on this page soon.
+### Purpose of Snorty McSort face
+* Easy to deploy instance of a Snort Instrusion Detection System (IDS) in a small footprint container.
+* Provide a RESTful API to apply snort rules.
+* Be able to send alerts to a MQTT message broker for "real-time" message alerting and processing.
+* Scale Snort.

 >Disclaimer: This is still early stages.
 So if you have any suggestions, problems, or requests you would like to see.
 Please let me know!

+>Note: This also works best on Linux.
+I am working on supporting SMSF on the Mac and Windows versions of Docker, that will come along soon.

-There is a little bit of configuration required, but is fairly minimal and should get you going pretty quick.
+There is a little bit of configuration required at runtime for environment variables, but is fairly minimal and should get you going pretty quick.

 ## Requirements